napunapu/js-decval/README.md

 ## Examples

 The function retuns a `boolean`, in the following cases a `true`.
-The library has been `require`d using Node.js's syntax:
+In the following example the library has been `require`d using Node.js's syntax:

 ```javascript
 var decval = require('../index');